 March 29, 2018

-For N > 3 samples, the variance of the sample mean is increased by a ratio of (N – 1) / (N – 3) compared to using Eq.
-13. Figure 3.13 shows the modified number (tvalue) of standard deviations σ x used for the confidence interval for different confidence levels as a function of the number of samples used.
-Then the estimate for the true mean is:
+For N > 3 samples, the variance of the sample mean is increased by a ratio of (N – 1) / (N – 3) compared to Equation 13.
+Figure 3.13 shows the modified number (tvalue) of standard deviations σ x used for the confidence interval for different confidence levels as a function of the number of samples used.
+The estimate for the true mean is:

-For N > 50, the t-distribution converges to the Normal distribution and Figure 3.13 can be used.
+For N > 50, the t-distribution converges to the normal distribution and Figure 3.13 can be used.